-As Sun Peaks gets over 2,000 hours of sunshine each year, it’s a great place to ski if you love bright sunny days.
+As Sun Peaks gets over 2,000 hours of sunshine each year, it’s a great place to go skiing in BC if you love bright sunny days.

 There are three mountains (Tod, Sundance and Morissey), with slopes for all ability levels from the top of every chairlift.

 For Nordic skiers, there are 34.9km (21.7 miles) of groomed and track-set Nordic trails, 14.3km (nine miles) of backcountry and 16km (10 miles) snowshoe terrain.

-Big White Ski Resort
+4- Big White Ski Resort

 Location: 56km (35 miles) from Kelowna, British Columbia